aws-samples/dotnet-opentelemetry-samples/README.md

+# Developing Custom Processors using OpenTelemetry in .NET 8

-# SampleApi
+## SampleApi

-SampleApi demonstrates the usage of OpenTelemetry for logging in an ASP.NET Core application.
+SampleApi demonstrates the usage of OpenTelemetry for adding custom processors to enrich the logging in an ASP.NET Core application.
 It includes a `WeatherForecastController` that serves as an example API endpoint.

-## Prerequisites
+### Prerequisites

 - .NET Core SDK (version 8.0 or later)

-## Getting Started
+### Getting Started

 1. Clone the repository: